parklab/SCAN2/README.md

 ## Installation
-**Operating systems tested**: GNU/Linux, kernel version 3.10.0, CentOS 7
+**Operating systems tested**: GNU/Linux, kernel version 3.10.0, CentOS 7.
+Note that pre-compiled SHAPEIT2 binaries are only made available for Linux systems, although in principle other phasing algorithms can be used instead.

 **Installation time**: installation should take only a few minutes on a modern computer.